 In the new browser window you will see a screen that asks you to fill in various information.
 For the Topic Title please enter a description of your problem containing the infection name or something specific to the infection you are having.
 For example if you have a particular worm, type the name of the worm in the title.
 If you are infected with Virtumonde or Winfixer, type that into the title.
 We have found that those people who enter in specific and detailed info about their infection tend to get cleaned up quicker as the helper is prepared.

-Example 1 - Topic Title and Description
+Example 1 - Topic Title

-Example 2 - Topic Title and Description
+Example 2 - Topic Title

 The next part that you must fill out is the actual message of thepost.
 An example of the message area appears below: